VladKarpushin/out_of_focus_deblur/README.md

 Here is a mathematical model of the image degradation in frequency domain representation:

-[S = H\cdot U + N]
+[S = H/ U + N]

 where
-$S$ is a spectrum of blurred (degraded) image,
+S is a spectrum of blurred (degraded) image,
-$U$ is a spectrum of original true (undegraded) image,
+U is a spectrum of original true (undegraded) image,
-$H$ is a frequency response of point spread function (PSF),
-$N$ is a spectrum of additive noise.
+H is a frequency response of point spread function (PSF), N is a spectrum of additive noise.

 The circular PSF is a good approximation of out-of-focus distortion.
-Such a PSF is specified by only one parameter - radius $R$.
-Circular PSF is used in this work.
+Such a PSF is specified by only one parameter - radius R. Circular PSF is used in this work.

 ![Circular point spread function](/www/images/psf.png)